Wheel bearing noise

 2) Improper torque.
 Manufacturers aren’t kidding when they publish their axle nut torque specs.
 A loose axle nut allows wheel movement especially in turns and that places too much stress on the bearing, causing it to wear out prematurely.

 3) Custom wheels, wheel spacers and wheel offsets.
-Yeah, they look cool, but they also change the wheel/bearing geometry, causing early failure.
+Yeah, they look cool, but they also change the wheel/bearing geometry, causing early bearing failure.

 4) Impact damage from hitting a curb or pot holes.
 The impact chips the chrome plating off the balls and rollers and that eventually damages the race.
 A wheel bearing can also be damaged during installation if you use an impact wrench to tighten the axle nut.
 All bearing manufacturers warn against using an impact wrench.
 Use a ratchet and torque wrench.